Algebraic Mapping Class Group Rigidity: March e--Simon Construction

 \begin{corollary} $\Aut^*(X(\Sigma))$ permutes the valuations along nonseparating simple closed curves and the valuations along $\frac 12$-weighted separating simple closed curves.
 In particular, it induces an action on $\Ccal(\Sigma)$. \end{corollary}

-\begin{proof} The value group of a valuation $v$ is isomorphic to $\Z$ if and only if $v = v_\lambda$ and $\lambda$ is a weighted multicurve consisting of $1$-weighted nonseparating simple closed curves and $\frac 12$-weighted seperating simple closed curves.
+\begin{proof} The value group of a valuation $v$ is isomorphic to $\Z$ if and only if $v = v_\lambda$ and $\lambda$ is a weighted multicurve consisting of $1$-weighted nonseparating simple closed curves and $\frac 12$-weighted separating simple closed curves.

 By Proposition \ref{krull}, $\Aut^*(X(\Sigma))$ induces an action on the $0$-skeleton of $\Ccal(\Sigma)$.
 For $3g + n < 5$, note $\Ccal(\Sigma)$ is a $0$-dimensional simplicial complex.

 By Proposition \ref{DimIntersection}, $\Aut^*(X(\Sigma))$ preserves the Krull dimension of the subalgebra $\Ocal_\gamma \cap \Ocal_\delta$.
 If $3g + n \geq 5$, the action on $0$-skeleton preserves tuples of vertices corresponding to a simplex of $\Ccal(\Sigma)$.
 Thus it induces an action on $\Ccal(\Sigma)$. \end{proof}